 Tellingly, the blurb for 1992 edition describes Lady Baltimore as a ‘classic novel of post-Civil War Charleston life’.
 It talks about the theme of North and South becoming reconciled, but says nothing at all about the other major theme, of how the black American should never attain equality with the white.
 This is a novel that needs investigation, because of its manipulation of the reader.
 There is something very strange about the process of reading, and loving, I mean absolutely loving, a novel in all its aspects, and then being stopped in one’s tracks by the narrator’s assumption that something we know is utterly wrong is desirable, and that all the readers will agree with this.
 An analogy might be as if one were reading a great German novel of the 1930s, being totally wowed by it, and then finding out, too late, that it and its author were seriously pro-Nazi.
 It’s a kick to the intellect.

 So that is today’s conundrum: how can you deeply admire a novel for narrative technique, emotional satisfaction, artistry, pacing, etc, even though it is appallingly wrong in so many ways?
 Have any great modern classics been in the same category?
-We know Virginia Woolf was a vile anti-Semitic snob and an unkind person from her private diaries and letters, so why does that not affect our appreciation of her novels?
-D H Lawrence had some seriously odd ideas about women’s relationship to men – apparently he tried to beat up his wife because she was not ‘suitably reverential to his maleness’ – yet he has been an unassailable modern classic in English literature teaching for decades.
-(Though I did hear a colleague remark some years ago that she could not believe Lawrence was seriously taught these days, so perhaps fashions are changing.)
+We know Virginia Woolf was a vile anti-Semitic snob and an unkind person from her private diaries and letters, so why does that not affect many people’s appreciation of her novels?
+D H Lawrence had some seriously odd ideas about women’s relationship to men – apparently he tried to beat up his wife because she was not ‘suitably reverential to his maleness’ – yet he was an unassailable modern classic in English literature teaching for at least sixty years; possibly he still is.
 Among the lesser politically right-wing writers, personal views no longer thought of as socially acceptable are more likely to make us disapprove of their work.
 I can’t read ‘Sapper’ because his views poison his prose.
-I get enough stick about John Buchan to know that people feel the same away about him.
+I get enough stick about John Buchan to know that people feel the same way about him.
 Ditto Dornford Yates.
 Maybe not so much about Angela Thirkell, but the more I worked on her writing, the less I would have liked to have met her.
 The emotional satisfaction we get from their novels is tightly bound up with our approval of the ethics or moral values implicit in the narratives.

-Augustus finds out from elliptical, ladylike gossip-mongers that John Mayrant’s fiancée is a beautiful young woman, but she has no background, her father ran away from his post at the Battle of Chattanooga, and her Newport friends give her no respectability in the eyes of Mr Mayrant’s elderly aunts.
+Augustus finds out from elliptical, ladylike gossip-mongers that John Mayrant’s mysterious fiancée (Hortense) is a beautiful young woman, but she has no background.
+Her father ran away from his post at the Battle of Chattanooga, and her Newport friends give her no respectability in the eyes of Mr Mayrant’s elderly aunts.
 Worse, Mr Mayrant is definitely going off the boil, and Hortense is playing fast and loose with a very wealthy banker from nowhere called Charley.
-But which one will she marry, and which one does she love?
-And if John Mayrant is realising that he no longer loves her, and in fact would run a mile rather than have anything to do with her so-called friends, how is he, as a very correct Southern gentleman, going to get out of the engagement?
+But who will she marry, and which man does she love?
+John Mayrant is beginning to realise that he no longer loves her, and in fact would run a mile rather than have anything to do with her so-called friends.
+How is he, a very correct Southern gentleman, going to get out of the engagement?

 We need to recollect that Southern manners at the turn of the century were definitely pre-Civil War in origin.
 It is the pride of the Southern ladies whom Augustus formally visits that they control all gossip and discussion by these antediluvian standards.
-So Augustus’s progress, and ours, in understanding all the ins and outs is severely constrained by what he can winkle out without being guilty of a lapse in manners.
+So Augustus’s progress, and ours, in understanding all the gossip is constrained by what he can winkle out of them without being guilty of a lapse in manners.

-I found all this completely delightful.
-When the Displacers – as Hortenses’s set is named by Augustus – arrive in Charleston in their vulgar automobile, and inadvertently run over Miss Eliza’s dog, and offer her money as a compensation because they think from her modest dress that she is a servant or peasant, we can see this is going to be a deeply felt enactment of the manners of the New Rich versus those of the Old Poor.
+The class nuances are also important.
+When the Displacers – as Hortenses’s set is named by Augustus – arrive in Charleston in their vulgar automobile, they inadvertently run over Miss Eliza’s dog, and offer her money as a compensation because they think from her modest dress that she is of the servant class.
+This signals that the novel is going to be a deeply felt enactment of the manners of the New Rich versus those of the Old Poor.

 Lady Baltimore is deeply rewarding for the marvellous storytelling, the fun of the extraordinary social entanglements, the clever wit, and for the enjoyment of seeing the New Rich routed, as is traditional for this kind of American novel in the Edith Wharton style.
 Read it also for a very sobering piece of evidence that 12 Years A Slave was not made up in hindsight.